 Exercise: indications and contraindications

-In this study, 68% of the women who performed flexion exercises developed a posterior fracture in the following 6 months, compared to only 16% of those who did extension exercises, suggesting that the flexion exercises increase the risk of fracture.
+In this study, 68% of the women who performed flexion exercises developed a posterior fracture in the following six months, compared to only 16% of those who did extension exercises, suggesting that the flexion exercises increase fracture risk.

 In addition, conceptual models of spinal load suggest that flexion stress in the spine increases the risk of fractures when underlying bone strength deteriorates and may partially explain why older women with hyperkyphosis have an increased risk of future fractures regardless of the age or previous fracture.

-Therefore, it is important to train people with age-related hyperkyphosis to avoid flexion stresses in the spine during exercise and activities of daily living, regardless of whether they have had a previous fracture.
+Therefore, it is essential to train people with age-related hyperkyphosis to avoid flexion stresses in the spine during exercise and activities of daily living, regardless of whether they have had a previous fracture.